 Contributions should be submitted electronically as PDF, using the ECEASST-NetSys21 template (see below), via this EasyChair link.
 For more information on each participation options, see the respective call here.

 All abstract submissions must be original, unpublished, and not considered elsewhere for publication.
-Extended abstracts are limited to 4 pages in ECEASST NetSys’21 style including references, figures and tables (at least 10pt font, one-column format).
+Extended abstracts are limited to 4 pages in ECEASST NetSys’21 style including references, figures and tables (11pt font, one-column format).
 The abstracts will undergo a thorough process of peer reviews by at least three members of the technical program committee.

 We expect submissions of papers already published or accepted at top-tier venues.
 Please submit the full paper or at least the front page (at least including title, authors, abstract, and publication venue) of the published paper as well as its complete reference via this EasyChair link.